OData/v3ProtocolDocument/OData Atom Format.markdown

 ##### 6.1.11.1.3.
 Collection of Simple Typed Properties #####

 For properties that represent a collection of simple types, the `data:[propertyName]` element may include a `metadata:type` attribute with a value of `"Collection([SimpleTypeName])"`.
-The content of the element consists of nested child elements named "`element`", in the Data Service namespace, for each value in the collection.
+The content of the element consists of nested child elements named "`element`", in the [OData Data Namespace](#odatadatanamespace), for each value in the collection.

-The value of each simple-typed data:element in the collection follows the syntax for the simple typed property as defined in <todo: insert link>.
+The value of each simple-typed data:element in the collection follows the syntax for the simple typed property as defined for [simple-typed properties](#simpletypedproperties.

 `<data:element>` elements MUST NOT contain the `metadata:null="true"` attribute value.